 - Ibotta (use my referral code qttqg at sign up to get $10 in cash back after you submit your first receipt –offer could change at any time)

 - Checkout 51

-Cash back sites give any where from 2 to 3 percent back to 8 percent or sometimes even higher on purchases made at your favorite stores when you use their links to take you to the store you want.
-The cash back is often given in the form of either a rebate check, a paypal deposit or a gift card, depending on the program.
+Cashback sites give anywhere from 2 to 3 percent back to 8 percent or sometimes even higher on purchases made at your favorite stores when you use their links to take you to the shop you want.
+The cash back is often given in the form of either a rebate check, a PayPal deposit or a gift card, depending on the program.

 7. Make What You Do Own Last Longer